openpaperwork/paperwork/doc/install.devel.markdown

 $ git checkout unstable  # or 'testing'
 $ sudo python3 ./setup.py install
 $ paperwork-shell chkdeps paperwork

+$ paperwork-shell install  # if you want to add it in the menus
 ```

 (see [the wiki as to why you probably want to work on the branch 'unstable'](https://github.com/jflesch/paperwork/wiki/Branches))